TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

   6x7 (see the "for reference" note above) -- confirming the code is detecting a real, meaningful difference rather than just returning an identity function.
-- Pre-publication check: `grep -iE "nishiha|himeji"` against the two new files and this addendum -> 0 hits.
+- Pre-publication check: `grep` against this project's private personal-information pattern list, the two new files and this addendum -> 0 hits.

 ---